maximilianh/pubMunch/README.md

 The scripts can use Java classes.
 If the name of the script starts with "java", pubRunAnnot will run the script not in the normal python interpreter, but through Jython.
 That means that you can add .jar files to sys.path in your script and use the Java classes as you would use python classes.

+The annotators can set a few additional special variables, apart from "headers":
+- "sectioning": If this is true, the document is sent in separate chunks, one per "intro", "material", "results" and "discussion" section.
+The sectioning is very rough at the moment and does not always work.
+- "onlyMain": If this is set to True, the annotator will only be run on the main files, not the supplemental data.
+- "onlyMeta": If True, annotator will only be run on the metadata, not the fulltext
+- "bestMain": If True, annotator will only be run on the XML fulltext, not any PDF fulltext versions, if both are available.
+If only PDF is available, it will still be used.

 # Map/reduce operations